-And personally what I do for myself is I exercise between planned days and cross training days.
-So I go on a planned day where I am going to be working on those particular movements that I want to master then I will go on a cross training day where it might be a 5 minute random workout or I might workout at the park, or might do some sprints, I might drag a sled, I might put-pull a tire, or I might just go on a 4 mile hike.
+And personally what I do for myself is an exercise between planned days and cross-training days.
+So I go on a planned day where I am going to be working on those particular movements that I want to master then I will go on a cross-training day where it might be a 5-minute random workout or I might workout at the park, or might do some sprints, I might drag a sled, I might put-pull a tire, or I might just go on a 4-mile hike.
 I will just try to do those so I get enough variety and I get enough consistency at the same time in order to get better on those exercises that I wanted to be good at.

 I am not sure if that 100% answers your question but if people are resisting doing an exercise because they are not good at it I think that you should program that into your routine consistently so that you can get exposed to it over and over again.

-To me it’s like the old saying “If you are not good at pressing, press more.”
-Somebody told me that, he is a slim type hammer man and an all time strong man.
-He said “If you want to be good on bending nails, you are not going to get better at it by doing grippers and doing farmers walk.
-If you want to get better in bending nails with your hands, bend nails with your hands.”
+To me, it’s like the old saying “If you are not good at pressing, press more.”
+Somebody told me that, he is a slim-type hammer man and an all-time strong man.
+He said “If you want to be good at bending nails, you are not going to get better at it by doing grippers and doing farmer’s walk.
+If you want to get better at bending nails with your hands, bend nails with your hands.”

 That’s it!
-If you want to get better in pressing, you got to press more.
+If you want to get better at pressing, you got to press more.
 If you don’t like it, that’s probably a good sign that you should be doing it.
-One final thing that I thought about, this is Paul Anderson, if you guys know about him the Russians called him as the “Wonder of Nature.”
-First he got to squat a thousand pound in the 1950’s before steroids and these assistance equipments, this guy is really incredible.
+One final thing that I thought about, this is Paul Anderson, if you guys know about him the Russians called him the “Wonder of Nature.”
+First, he got to squat a thousand pounds in the 1950s before steroids and this assistance equipment, this guy is really incredible.
 And Paul Anderson hated squats, he despised them with a passion, but he did them all the damn time because he said “I know they make me better.”
 Sometimes we need to look at things that we suck on and we say “I know they will make me better so I am going to do more.”

 Rick Kaselj: What would be your approach let’s say you can see this with people let’s say when they are squatting and there’s like a breakdown on their technique?
 And their technique might be collapsing the knees or it might not be going far enough when it comes to depth like the hips passing the knees.